 Google Search Console is a free tool from Google that helps you monitor the health of your website through a wide variety of tools and reports.
-Replacing “Google Webmaster Tools”, this updated version is an essential tool in your SEO toolbox on just about every aspect of your website that will allow you to monitor and improve your SEO.
+Formerly “Google Webmaster Tools”, this updated version is an essential tool in your SEO toolbox for just about every aspect of your website that will allow you to monitor and improve your SEO.

 This extensive Google Search Console guide will:

 Why Use Google Search Console?

 To start with, you will need to have a Google account to set up Google Search Console.
 If you’re already using a Google product – Google Ads, Google Analytics, Google Docs, Google Business Profile, formerly Google My Business, or a Gmail account – you should already have a Google Account.

 I would recommend you use the same email address to set up all Google Products.
 This will make it easier for you to link between accounts and share data.

 Step 1: Go to Google.com and click ‘sign in’ at the top right